Many Christians are drowning in debt, struggling to make ends meet, and living from check to check.

 “Then the King will turn to those on the left and say, ‘Away with you, you cursed ones, into the eternal fire prepared for the devil and his demons.
 For I was hungry, and you didn’t feed me.
 I was thirsty, and you didn’t give me a drink.
 I was a stranger, and you didn’t invite me into your home.
 I was naked, and you didn’t give me clothing.
 I was sick and in prison, and you didn’t visit me.’
 “Then they will reply, ‘Lord, when did we ever see you hungry or thirsty or a stranger or naked or sick or in prison, and not help you?’
 “And he will answer, ‘I tell you the truth, when you refused to help the least of these my brothers and sisters, you were refusing to help me.’
 “And they will go away into eternal punishment, but the righteous will go into eternal life.”
 (Matthew 25:41-46)

-2. Telling people to ‘tithe’ before they pay their bills contradicts the Scriptural teaching to take care of our household first.
+2. Telling people to tithe 10% of their income before they pay their bills contradicts the spiritual principle of taking care of our household first.

-It also contradicts the Scriptural teaching that human beings are more important to God than religious rituals and temples made by human hands [e.g., church-buildings].
+It also contradicts the spiritual principle that human beings are more important to God than religious rituals and temples made by human hands [e.g., church-buildings].

-The full counsel of Scripture teaches that we are to take care of our own household first, before we try to take care of anyone or anything else.
+Scripture teaches that we are to take care of our own household first before we try to take care of anyone or anything else.

-We see this principle in God’s standard for pastors/elders.
-A man must take care of his own family first in order to qualify to be a pastor/elder.
-The reasoning behind that is, how can someone be trusted to take care of God’s house if they do not take care of their own household?
+We see this principle in God’s standard for shepherds.
+A man must take care of his own family first in order to qualify to be a shepherd.
+The reasoning behind this is, how can someone be trusted to take care of God’s household if he does not take care of their personal household?

-Do not neglect your own household in order to give 10% of your income to a religious organization, which will more than likely spend most of your money on operating costs, not charity or evangelism.
+Do not neglect your own household in order to give 10% of your income to a religious leader or religious organization, especially considering that research shows that religious organizations tend to spend most donations on operating costs, not charity or evangelism.

-Some religious leaders would say that you are “putting God first” “demonstrating faith” “being obedient” and “making a sacrifice” by paying your tithes before you pay your bills.
+Some religious leaders would say that you are “putting God first” “demonstrating great faith” “being obedient to God” and “being a living sacrifice” by forking over 10% of your income before you pay your bills.
 This is false.

 Ensuring that the expenses of a religious organization are covered before you make sure that your own expenses are covered is out of order and backwards.
-Paying the utilities for a building that no one lives in and not paying the utilities where you and your family live is negligent.
+Paying the utilities of a building that no one lives in, while not paying the utilities of the building where you and your family live is negligent and irresponsible.

 If you get evicted or your utilities are shut off, can you sleep in the church building?
-Will church staff take you in ?
-Or will you end up in a homeless shelter or sleeping on someone’s couch while church staff tells you to “keep tithing and trust God to provide”?
+Will church staff take you in and provide for you while you live with them?
+Or will you end up staying at a homeless shelter, living in your car, or sleeping on someone’s couch while church staff tells you to “keep tithing and trust God to provide”?

-Before religious organizations existed, God created the family unit.
-This means that you and your household are of utmost importance to God and your needs are more important than the expenses of a religious organization.
-False teaching convinces people to reverse this order and prioritize religious organizations over their own household, which is contrary to the will of God.
+Before religious organizations existed, God created the individual and the family unit.
+This means that you and your family are of utmost importance to God and your needs are more important to Him than the expenses of a religious organization.
+False teaching convinces people to reverse this order and prioritize the expenses of religious organizations over the financial obligations of their own household, which is contrary to the will and word of God.

-God would never have you risk an eviction, shut-off notice, or sink further in debt all for the sake of keeping a false tradition and covering the expenses of a religious organization.
+God would never have you risk an eviction, shut-off notice, repossession, sink further in debt, damage your credit score, and neglect your family all for the sake of keeping an unbiblical financial practice and covering the expenses of a religious organization.

 Your needs come before the expenses of a church-building.
 The church-building is not the house of God — you are.
 Don’t you know that you are God’s temple and the Holy Spirit lives in you?
 Church-buildings are temples made with human hands.
 They aren’t anywhere near as important to God as you are.